Skrylar/ImpromptuModular/README.md

 ![IM](res/img/AdvancedGateDetails.jpg)

 All PPS settings will work for the half and full gates (the D and F keys) as well as triggers (the B key).
+Triggers are 10ms in duration.
 A full gate remains high during the entire step, and if the next step's gate is active, then the gate continues without interruption into that next step.
 When PPS requirements are not met, the sequencer will not allow invalid gate types to be entered on the keyboard.
 For example, if PPS is set to 6, then the 75% gate (the E key) can not be selected.
 Selecting a PPS value of 12 or 24 will ensure that all gate types can be used (i.e. that all PPS requirements are met irrespective of the gate type chosen).

 ### Cross paste<a id="cross-paste-ps"></a>